theology comes from the Greek words

 liberation theology or

-feminist theology, but those are not really theologies, so much as they are methods of applying theology to real-world problems.
+feminist theology.
+Technically, those are not really theologies, so much as they are applications of theology to real-world problems.
+That is not a value judgment, it is only a categorization.

 Why Theology Must Be Systematic